A Lagrangian filling for every cluster seed: The curve quiver with potential

+In other words, given a local bigon, we assume that there is no other polygon that has vertices two of its vertices be the vertices of the local bigon.
 It will be proven in Section \ref{ssec:assumption_bigons}, specifically Proposition \ref{prop:local_bigons}, that this assumption is satisfied for the configurations of curves that we shall use, i.e.~for those configurations constructed in Section \ref{sec:QP_PlabicFence}.
 For now we work under Assumption \ref{assumption:bigons}: we suppose it holds for all local bigons discussed subsequently.

+\begin{remark} Proposition \ref{prop:local_bigons} shows that non-degeneracy of the quiver with potential guarantees that Assumption \ref{assumption:bigons} holds.
+Non-degeneracy is a robust condition: if a potential is non-degenerate, then any of its mutations and any restriction to a full subquiver is also non-degenerate.
+That said, there are specific examples one can build where Assumption \ref{assumption:bigons} fails.
+For instance, the cylindrical closure of the 2-stranded braid word $\sigma_1^2$ (with two crossings) in a cylinder $\Sigma=S^1\times\R$ gives two curves $\g_1$ and $\g_2$ where Assumption \ref{assumption:bigons} does not hold. $\Box$ \end{remark}